 Fig. 2: Registration procedure for the lab scenario.
-Given the TSDF-aligned RGB-D frames with the corresponding point cloud (on the left side) and the dense point cloud of the handheld LiDAR scanner (on the right side), we can estimate planes in each point cloud (shown in the middle).
+Given the TSDFaligned RGB-D frames with the corresponding point cloud (on the left side) and the dense point cloud of the LiDAR (on the right side), we can estimate planes in each point cloud (shown in the middle).
 With an initial pose estimated via the extracted planes, we can register both point clouds using ICP automatically resulting in the final registration.

-The recording setup in the lab scenario allows us to register the different point clouds from the RGB sensor and the handheld LiDAR scanner in a common reference frame.
-Here, we exploit a known environment structure to automatically determine the pose of the RGB-D sensor in the coordinate system of the handheld LiDAR scanner as described in Sec.
+the LiDAR in a common reference frame.
+Here, we exploit a known environment structure to automatically determine the pose of the RGB-D sensor in the coordinate system of the LiDAR as described in Sec.
 III-A.

-In the greenhouse scenario, we have to adapt the measurement procedure as we cannot scan the fruits with the high-precision handheld scanner on the trees, but still want to capture the plant in a natural environment including the occlusions caused by leaves and other parts of the plants.
+In the greenhouse scenario, we have to adapt the measurement procedure as we cannot scan the fruits with the high-precision scanner on the trees, but still want to capture the plant in a natural environment including the occlusions caused by leaves and other parts of the plants.
 Therefore, we designed a process that allows to associate the real scanned fruits with the measured fruit shapes of the ground truth point cloud, which we describe in Sec.
-III-B.
+III-B. Note that additional sensors such as an IMU can be used to improve the mapping accuracy.
+Despite having access to one within the camera, we did not use it as we found the mapping accuracy satisfactory.